 11. Is the Blog Post Properly Formatted?

-This last step is all about the way the article looks on a page.
 Is there variety in the way paragraphs and sentences are distributed?
 Short and long paragraphs, short and long sentences.
 Punctuation marks.
 Bullet lists.
 Bold, italics, underlines.
 I squint at my article from afar.
 I read it on my phone.
 I check to see if all my subheads are the same font size and if they follow the same rule regarding capitalization and punctuation.
 Those things matter.
 A lot.